alan-j-hu/camyll/README.md

 - Conversion from Markdown to HTML
 - Syntax highlighting of any language via user-provided TextMate grammars
 - Post tagging
-- Processing of literate AgdaCamyll is a static site generator that I originally wrote for my personal site.
+- Processing of Literate Agda

 ## Installing

     opam install camyll

-[logo]: ./web/site/logo.svg